mrashco/mrash.co/content/post/2024/cybersec-beginner.md

 # lastUpdated: 2024-06-20T16:27:58+10:00
 url: cybersec-beginner
 description: "" # Prompt: Write an SEO description for the blog post Cybersec Beginner.
 Keep it 320 characters or less, use the title exactly as is once.
-alias: # Use aliases for multiple
+aliases: # Use aliases for multiple
     - cyber-security-for-beginners
     -